 More than 50 balloons from 22 countries soared into the sky above Castle Howard in Yorkshire on Tuesday (13 September) during the World Hot Air Balloon Championships.

-More than 50 balloons from 22 countries soared into the sky above Castle Howard in Yorkshire on Tuesday (13 September) during the World Hot Air Balloon Championships.
+Background: More than 50 balloons from 22 countries soared into the sky above Castle Howard in Yorkshire on Tuesday (13 September) during the World Hot Air Balloon Championships.
 Buffeting winds had prevented any from flying the previous day.
 This is the third world championship, the first ever held outside the United States and the largest squadron ever gathered at one place.

 SYNOPSIS: Castle Howard was chosen because it's well protected and not under controlled air space.
 Being inflated here by blow-lamp is one of several Golli balloons owned by the sponsors, a noted English jam-making firm.